ray-project/ray/doc/source/rllib/package_ref/policy.rst

 Policies
 ========

-The ``Policy`` class contains functionality to compute actions for decision making in an environment, as well as computing loss(es) and gradients, updating a neural network model as well as postprocessing a collected environment trajectory.
+The :py:class:`~ray.rllib.policy.policy.Policy` class contains functionality to compute actions for decision making in an environment, as well as computing loss(es) and gradients, updating a neural network model as well as postprocessing a collected environment trajectory.
-One or more ``Policy`` objects sit inside a :py:class:`~ray.rllib.evaluation.RolloutWorker`'s :py:class:`~ray.rllib.policy.policy_map.PolicyMap` and are - if more than one - are selected based on a multi-agent ``policy_mapping_fn``, which maps agent IDs to a policy ID.
+One or more :py:class:`~ray.rllib.policy.policy.Policy` objects sit inside a :py:class:`~ray.rllib.evaluation.RolloutWorker`'s :py:class:`~ray.rllib.policy.policy_map.PolicyMap` and are - if more than one - are selected based on a multi-agent ``policy_mapping_fn``, which maps agent IDs to a policy ID.